A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Song Sun for helpful comments and suggestions.
-They also thank an anonymous reader for pointing out an error in a previous version of this paper.
+They also thank an anonymous reader for pointing out an error in a previous version of this paper, as well as the referee for making numerous suggestions that improved the exposition.